Free Walking Tour Berlin

 In Conclusion

-The Berlin Wall was a product of complex political dynamics driven by the Soviet Union, the East German government, and the geopolitical interests of the United States and its Western allies.
-For the people who lived in the shadow of the wall, it represented oppression, division, and the longing for reunification.
+The Berlin Wall was therefore a result of interesting political systems spurred by the Soviets, the East Germans, and eg the competencies of USA and other sized western powers.
+For the individuals who resided in the area of the wall, it symbolized censorship, segregation and the dreams of being connected.

 Thank you for reading.
 If you're inspired by the stories of Berlin and want to delve deeper, why not join us on our Free Berlin Walking Tour?
 It's a wonderful way to immerse yourself in the city's rich history and vibrant culture.
 We look forward to welcoming you soon.